yc9701/pansori/README.md

 # Pansori

-Pansori is a program for creating a Korean language corpus using YouTube videos with Korean subtitles.
+Pansori is a program for creating a Korean language ASR corpus using YouTube videos with Korean subtitles.

 This program currently consists of three modules: